Zach-Shim/DSA/ADT's/Queue/notes/Priority Queue/1 - Binary Heap Properties.md

 ## What Is A Binary Heap

 A **binary heap** is a data structure that is commonly used for priority queue implementations.

-A heap is a concrete implementation of the priority queue abstract data type
-	ADT = Priority Queue
+- Abstract Data Type (ADT) = Priority Queue
-	Data Structure = Binary Heap
+- Data Structure = Binary Heap

 Binary heaps are a type of ***binary tree*** and usually just referred to as **_heaps_**_._
-	They are unrelated to the memory pool used for dynamic allocation
+- They are unrelated to the memory pool used for dynamic allocation

-Heaps make a tradeoff for node priority values instead of being good at other types of operations like searching and sorting in conventional binary search trees.
+Heaps make a tradeoff for **node priority** values instead of being good at other types of operations like searching and sorting in conventional binary search trees.
 ## Binary Heap Properties

 A binary heap is a type of **binary tree** with two important properties: